List of Homeland characters: Fatima Ali

 Played by Clara Khoury, Fatima Ali is the wife of Hezbollah district commander Abbas Ali, and a former asset of Carrie Mathison.
 She approaches the CIA with new information but is only willing to speak to Carrie, forcing the CIA to summon Carrie back into action.
+Carrie travels to Beirut to meet Fatima, who tells her that her husband plans to meet Abu Nazir in the coming days; in exchange, Carrie arranges safe passage for Fatima to the U.S. The CIA subsequently set up an ambush on Nazir at the meeting location, but the assassination is thwarted by Brody.

 El Niño

 Played by Manny Pérez, El Niño is the leader of a band of Venezuelan mercenaries who capture Brody after he is shot by Colombians crossing the border.
 El Niño and his men take him to the Tower of David, an aborted housing project in Caracas, where Brody is nursed back to health and given heroin to make him dependent on El Niño's men, forcing him to stay with them.
 He has a daughter named Esme (played by Martina Garcia) who accompanies Brody on an attempt to escape the tower.

 Dr. Graham

 Played by Erik Dellums, Dr. Graham is a resident of the Tower of David who treats Brody's gunshot wound and begins supplying him with heroin.
 He is implied to be a pedophile who lives in the slum due to social ostracism.